-- Assess and quantify any soil and groundwater contamination and demonstrate that the site is suitable for the proposed use in accordance with SEPP 55. - Undertake a hazardous materials survey of all existing structures and infrastructure prior to any demolition or site preparation works. - · Relevant Policies and Guidelines: - Managing Land Contamination: Planning Guidelines SEPP 55 Remediation of Land (DUAP). - Guidelines for Consultants Reporting on Contaminated Sites (EPA, 2011) - National Environment Protection (Assessment of Site Contamination) Measure (National Environment Protection Council, as amended 2013)
+- Assess and quantify any soil and groundwater contamination and demonstrate that the site is suitable for the proposed use in accordance with SEPP 55. - Undertake a hazardous materials survey of all existing structures and infrastructure prior to any demolition or site preparation works. - · Identify any hazardous materials that are likely to be encountered during site preparation and bulk excavation. - · Identify run-off and air quality impacts during site preparation, bulk excavation, construction and construction related work.

+- Managing Land Contamination: Planning Guidelines SEPP 55 Remediation of Land (DUAP, 1998) - · Sampling Design Guidelines (EPA, 1995) - · Guidelines for Consultants Reporting on Contaminated Sites (OEH, 2011) - National Environment Protection (Assessment of Site Contamination) Measure (National Environment Protection Council, as amended 2013)